hotosm/docs/docs/decisions/0001-draw-io.md

-# Use draw.io (diagrams.net) for technical diagrams
+# Use Mermaid for technical diagrams

 ## Context and Problem Statement